 Food stored at temperatures of 0°F or below will always be safe to eat.
 Freezing prevents the growth of the microorganisms that cause food-borne illness.
-However, after time, frozen foods might lose flavor, texture, or overall quality.
-The FDA Refrigerator and Freezer Storage Chart lists optimum freezing times for best quality of most foods.
-Other recommendations for items not on the list are as follows:
+However, frozen foods might lose flavor, texture, or overall quality over time.
+The FDA Refrigerator and Freezer Storage Chart lists optimum freezing times for the best quality of most foods.
+Other recommendations from StillTasty.com for items not on the list include:

-The Mayo Clinic favors flash-freezing of produce stating that studies have shown that fruits and vegetables that are appropriately prepared and frozen as quickly as possible retain nutrients better.
+The Mayo Clinic favors flash-freezing of produce, indicating that studies have shown that fruits and vegetables that are appropriately prepared and frozen as quickly as possible retain nutrients better.

 For more information on freezing foods, check out The Science of Freezing Foods by the University of Minnesota Extension.